johnwcowan/r7rs-work/IntervalsCowan.md

 `(interval-encloses? `*intervala intervalb*`)`

-interval A encloses interval B iff they are not congruent, sA <= sB, and eA >= eB.
+Interval A encloses interval B iff they are not congruent, sA <= sB, and eA >= eB.
 This relation can be exhaustively partitioned into three sub-relations:

 `(interval-strictly-encloses? `*intervala intervalb*`)`

-interval A strictly encloses interval B iff sA < sB and eA > eB.
+Interval A strictly encloses interval B iff sA < sB and eA > eB.

 `(interval-encloses-with-suffix? `*intervala intervalb*`)`

-interval A encloses interval B with a suffix iff sA = sB and eA > eB.
+Interval A encloses interval B with a suffix iff sA = sB and eA > eB.

 `(interval-encloses-with-prefix? `*intervala intervalb*`)`